 He is the lead researcher and creator of the Millennial Impact Project, an oft-cited, multi-year study of how the next generation supports causes, and the producer of MCON, a national annual conference of more than 15,000 viewers that explores whether and how organizations are taking create movements.
 Derrick is president of Achieve a creative research and campaigns agency.
 He is a co-author of Cause for Change: The Why and How of Nonprofit Millennial Engagement and Social Movements for Good: How Companies and Causes Create Viral Change.
 He regularly contributes to Philanthropy News Digest and Huffington.

-Most recently, Andy served as Associate Vice President for Alumni Relations & Annual Giving at Carnegie Mellon University.
+Andy is Vice President of Grenzebach, Giler and Associates and has served as Associate Vice President for Alumni Relations & Annual Giving at Carnegie Mellon University.
 Andy managed Carnegie Mellon’s alumni relations and annual giving programs, and guided the growth of its Loyal Scot student and alumni engagement recognition program.
 Loyal Scot grew out of the University’s successful Inspire Innovation! campaign that raised $1.17 billion.

 Andy also led the alumni team during the $1.7 million renovation and relaunch of Carnegie Mellon’s Alumni House, and he instituted the University’s first crowdfunding platform.